hypnosand/hypnosand.github.io/README.md

-Find us on our website: [https://www.hypnosand.com/#home-section](https://www.hypnosand.com/#home-section)
+Find us on our website: [HypnoSand](https://www.hypnosand.com/#home-section) or our main website: [All my fun projects](https://www.allmyfunprojects.com/)